-Multiprocessing in BG Renderer MaxBG Renderer Max gives you the power of true multiprocessing by launching multiple aerender instances simultaneously – as you could do by manually launching BGRenderer multiple times before.
+Multiprocessing in BG Renderer MaxBG Renderer Max lets you launch multiple aerender instances simultaneously – as you could do by manually launching BGRenderer multiple times before.

 Multiprocessing works by rendering to the frame sequence and compiling the video file in the end.

-Render Process counter appears near the main button.
+Enable Multiprocessing in the Render SettingsThe thread counter appears near the main button.
 Set the number of render threads you want your machine to handle simultaneously.